coder966/react-rich-ui/docs/v2/get-started.md

 ## Optional peer dependencies:
 - `axios`: If you want to use it instead of `fetch`, which is the default HTTP Client used by `RruPageableTable`.
 - `yup`: For form validation.
 See `RruForm` section for more details.
-- `font-awesome`: You must load `font-awesome` stylesheet for icons to work.

 ## Components:
 - [Forms](/docs/v2/components/RruForm)